sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## CreateSource
+## Creates a source in IdentityNow.

 > Source CreateSource(ctx).Source(source).ProvisionAsCsv(provisionAsCsv).Execute()

-Creates a source in IdentityNow.
+This creates a specific source with a full source JSON representation.
+Any passwords are submitted as plain-text and encrypted upon receipt in IdentityNow.
+A token with ORG_ADMIN, SOURCE_ADMIN, or SOURCE_SUBADMIN authority is required to call this API.

 ### Example